parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

   <body>
 ```

-with just this one line, which is Handsbars syntax for invoking partials:
+with just this one line, which is Handlebars syntax for calling partials:

 ```
 {{> header }}